kpbush30/acc-config/README.md

 ## Description

-A repository of ACC related configurations, this includes:
+A repository of ACC related configurations, currently this includes:

 - Car Setups
-- Server Settings
+- Server Setting Tempaltes

 Some of the details presented contian information gathered with the help of contributors to ACC wiki and Race Department